 |Management||A bilateral form of management is there as the association is a form of the joint venture.||Delegated management exists.|

 With an era of growing competition and technological advancement, the companies are moving toward the strategic alliance form of concept rather than joint venture as they want to cope with the existing risk by maximizing returns.
 On the other hand, the joint ventures can access the knowledge and resources of member entities to utilize the best of resources with the motives of enhancing business.

-Thus, after defining their business goals and assessing the risk availing capacities and market situation one should take the decision.
+Thus, after defining their business goals and assessing the risk availing capacities and market situation, one should decide.

-This has been a guide to Joint Venture vs Strategic Alliance.
-Here we also discuss the top differences between Joint Venture and Strategic Alliance along with infographics and comparison table.
+This article has been a guide to Joint Venture vs. Strategic Alliance.
+Here we also discuss the top differences between Joint Venture and Strategic Alliance along with infographics and a comparison table.
 You may also have a look at the following articles –